Your doctor may recommend you have a hysterectomy if you have cancer of your womb or ovary, or some cancers of the cervix.

 Your GP or gynaecologist will be able to give you an idea of when you can go back to work.
 If your employer has an occupational health adviser, he or she may be able to make recommendations about how to gradually return to your usual duties at work.

-Having an abdominal hysterectomy can affect women in different ways.
+Having a hysterectomy can affect women in different ways.
 Some women feel more sexual pleasure after a hysterectomy because they don’t have the discomfort of the problem that led to them having the operation.
-You may find that you have some loss of libido (sex drive) and a sense of loss after having your womb removed.
-It can help to talk to your partner about how you’re feeling, and you may also wish to talk to a counsellor.

 Most women find that they are still able to have an orgasm, but the sensation may be different to how it was before the operation.
 As your womb is removed in the operation, you will no longer feel womb contractions that you may have felt previously during orgasm.
 Pelvic floor muscles span the base of your pelvis and exercises that work these may help to improve your sexual satisfaction.